jannislehmann/csgo-tools/README.md

 The GC then returns information about the match which also contain a download link.

 The tool saves all the match ids from the demos in the `demos` directory.
 This is used to prevent downloading a demo every few minutes.
-At a later point, I plan to extend the toolset with a separate basic demo analyzer.

 ## Tools